Hello Friends, In this blog post, I am going to let you know about the difference between error control and flow control.

-These actions like error detection and flow control is either handled by data link layer or transport layer.
+These actions like error detection and flow control are either handled by the data link layer or transport layer.

 Flow control is a technique for assuring that a transmitting entity does not overwhelm a receiving entity with data.
 The receiving entity typically allocates a data buffer of some maximum length for a transfer.

 When data are received, the receiver must do a certain amount of processing before passing the data to higher-level software.

 In the absence of flow control, the receiver’s buffer may fill up and overflow while it is processing old data, While error control refers to the mechanism to detect and correct errors that occur in the transmission of frames.

 The most common techniques of error control are based on some or all of the following ingredients: